wliang463/wliang463.github.io/index.md

 ### Numerical Modeling of Heat and Topographical Diffusion on the Moon

 Analysis of the lunar gravity data shows a lack of craters in the nearside.
 We model heat and topographical diffusion to the farside highlands as hypothetical processes that could have resulted in the deficit.
+The results implicate the potential thermal erasure of an enormous structure at an scale (500 km width x 3 km height) that is unheard of in modern science.

 <img src="/images/thermal_annealing.png" style="width: 99%" />